MileHacker Logo

 • Floating in the lake (like the Saline Sea) a popular activity.

-• Quad biking in the neighboring sand dunes also offered.
+• All-terrain vehicle riding in the nearby dunes of sand also offered.

 Îles des Madeleines National Park

-A small group of volcanic islands off the coast of Dakar, a nature reserve and important breeding ground for seabirds.
+A small group of volcanic islands off the shoreline of Dakar, a nature reserve and important breeding ground for seabirds.

 Access & Activities